amalmarzooq2002/Computational_Physics/README.md

 - g: Gravitational acceleration (default: 9.8 m/s²).
 - dt: Time step for integration (default: 10⁻⁴ s).

+This repository contains code simulations corresponding to key theoretical sections:

+- Section **2.1.2**: In the code simulates a catenary-like hanging curve.
+- Section **2.3.1**: In the code models the collapse dynamics of a falling Slinky.
+- Section **2.3.2**: In the code explores forced oscillations and artificial gravity.

 Modify these parameters in the source code to explore different scenarios.

 ## Examples